adetokunbo/challengehub.app/_paragraphs/en/active-learning/03-that-nature-of-the-class.md

 ChallengeHub automatically pairs students based on their performance, enabling personalised instruction as students ask each other questions, discuss difficult concepts and learn how to explain ideas.

-Although much of the class is devoted to valuable pair-discussion, the teacher can still choose to lecture to introduce a topic, motivate students or otherwise address a class-wide issue.
+Although much of the class is devoted to valuable pair-discussion, the teacher can still choose to deliver a targeted explanation to address a common issue or provide a motivating outline of a new topic.